sofiavalb/sofiavalb/README.md

 <img src="MBWHeadshots23.jpg" alt="headshot" align="right" width="200">

 I am a Computer Science and Economics double major at the University of Michigan and a Software Engineering Intern at Enova International.
-My primary passion is coding and macroeconomics also fascinates me; I am pursuing a career in Fintech.
-I am a student-athlete on the University of Michigan Synchronized Skating Team and a two-time Midwestern and Pacific Coast Synchro Sectional medalist.
+My primary passions are coding and macroeconomics; I am pursuing a career in fintech.
+I am a University of Michigan Synchronized Skating Team student-athlete and a two-time Midwestern and Pacific Coast Synchro Sectional medalist.

 <p>